mne-tools/mne-python/doc/overview/units.rst

-.. _units:
+:orphan:

 Internal representation (units)
 ===============================

 ..
-NOTE: part of this file is included in manual/io.rst. changes here will be
+NOTE: part of this file is included in doc/manual/io.rst and doc/overview/implementation.rst.
+Changes here are reflected there.
+If you want to link to this content, link to :ref:`manual-units` for the manual or :ref:`units` for the implementation page.
+The next line is a target for
-    reflected there.
-If you want to link to this info, link to :doc:`doc/units` rather than linking to :ref:`doc/manual/io/<section_name>`.
-The next line is a target for :start-after: so we can omit the title from the include: units-begin-content
+   :start-after: so we can omit what's above: units-begin-content

 Irrespective of the units used in your manufacturer's format, when importing data, MNE-Python will always convert measurements to the same standard units.